 - 1. Turn the transceiver off by rotating the VOL knob fully counter-clockwise. - 2.
-Hold down the wey, then turn on the transceiver while still holding down the wey. - 3.
+Hold down the wey, then turn on the transceiver while still holding down the key. - 3.
 The Menu item will scroll on the upper left corner of the display and its current status or value will appear on the large display. - 4.
-Press the or key to select the Menu item to be adjusted. - 5.
-Press the selected Menu item.
+Press the 🛕 or 🚺 key to select the Menu item to be adjusted. - 5.
+Press the saw key to enable adjustment of the selected Menu item.
 The current status or value will blink. - 6.
-Press the (1) or (1) key to select the desired status or value of the Menu item. - 7.
+Press the or key to select the desired status or value of the Menu item. - 7.
 After completing your adjustment, press the key to save the new setting. - 8.
 If you wish to change another Menu item, repeat steps 4 to 7 above. - 9.
-Press the \bigsim key to exit to normal operation.
+Press the we key to exit to normal operation.